AnyFetch/developers.anyfetch.com/guides/projections.md

 This is the basis for projectors.

-Obviously, we can't use the same projection for each documents: we don't want to project a PDF, a contact or a mail in the same way.
+Obviously, we can't use the same projection for all document types: we don't want to project a PDF, a contact or an e- mail in the same way.
-That's the basis for document-types: every document has a document-type, and this document-type defines how it will be projected.
+That's the basis for document types: every document has a document-type, and this document-type defines how it will be projected.

 Every document-type defines three projectors:

 * A projector for `title`, used to display the document in one line;
 * A projector for `snippet`, used after a query to render small results;
 * A projector to display the document in `full`.
-Note this is not all metadatas, since most of them won't be displayed to the end user.
+Note that this *does not* contain all metadatas, since most of them are not relevant to the end user.

-> In some case, the document will have no document-type.
-In this case, the original metadatas will be returned, without any projection.
+> In some cases, the document will have no document-type.
+In this case, the original metadatas will be returned in full, without any projection.